How to Stop Overreacting in a Relationship: 10 Steps

 Your heart rate might increase, and you might start to feel tightness in your chest.
 You might also feel flushed and start to have headaches and/or stomach pain.

-Let’s look at 5 examples of overreacting in a relationship to understand overreacting clearly:
+Let’s look at some examples of overreacting in a relationship to understand overreacting clearly:

 - Crying hysterically and yelling at your partner without giving them a chance to explain